Skip to main content

 search

-Is accounts payable a liability or an expense?
+Is accounts payable an expense or a liability?

 Let us say, ABC Enterprises purchases goods on credit worth Rs.
 1 lakh from a vendor, the company’s Accounts Payable balance will increase by this amount as it is a purchase on credit and the amount is owed to the vendor.
 The enterprise has not yet incurred an expense.
-It will be considered an expense once the company pays off the amount and reduces the Accounts payable balance by Rs.1 lakh.
+This often leads to one of the top queries people have: “Is accounts payable an expense or a liability?”

 References: